michalporembski/Docker-Boilerplate-Symfony/README.md

 # Docker Boilerplate

-Made by [Martin Soenen](https://github.com/Pinou10001) & available on [GitHub](https://github.com/Pinou10001/Docker-boilerplate-PHP-FPM-MySQL-Composer-PHPMyAdmin-Nginx-MailHog).
+This is fork of [Martin Soenen](https://github.com/Pinou10001) & available on [GitHub](https://github.com/Pinou10001/Docker-boilerplate-PHP-FPM-MySQL-Composer-PHPMyAdmin-Nginx-MailHog) Docker Boilerplate

 Containers created in a base of [phpdocker.io](https://phpdocker.io).